SonarSonic/DrawingBotV3/docs/source/pfms.rst

         The :term:`Tone` setting alters the interpolation between these two values.

-        **Quick Tip:** Are you wanting Plotting with a single pen?
+        **Quick Tip:** Are you wanting to plot with a single pen?
 Increasing the Erase Radius Max is a great way to introduce contrast back into the drawing.

         .. image:: images/sketch/erase_radius_comparison_v1.jpg
             :width: 500pt